 Have you ever heard about calming signals?
 They are a part of animal communication and every dog owner should know and respect them.
 I suggest you to read this article.

-Don’t think « He is going to sleep on my bed the first week » if you don’t want him to do it later.
-It will be even harder for him, after that, to integrate your new rule. « One day I’m fed at the table, the next day I’m told off because I’m begging.
+Don’t think « He is going to sleep on my bed the first week » if you don’t want them to do it later.
+It will be even harder for them, after that, to integrate your new rule. « One day I’m fed at the table, the next day I’m told off because I’m begging.
 Where’s the logic in that? » And he’s right, there is none…

 With love, patience and a good understanding of what’s going on in his head, you’ll develop a very strong and unique connection with your dog.